 The UAE temperature has risen significantly over the past week or too, banishing memories of the rain we had in February and March.

-Our bodies take time to adjust to exercising in hot temperatures and with the peak summer about to hit home over the coming weeks, Sport360’s five simple steps will help you combat training in the sun.
+Our bodies take time to adjust to exercising in hot temperatures and with the peak summer about to hit home over the coming weeks, our five simple steps will help you combat training in the searing May sun.

 Simply, you want to avoid heat exhaustion at all costs and train as efficiently and effectively as you can.

 Yes, this is the most obvious pointer.